By Nancy Armitage (includes guests, visitors & clubs)

 At the Ranch, the multi-course Huntington dinners were composed of 6-8 courses – maybe more.
 In the 1890’s, in the San Francisco Mansion, Mrs. Arabella Huntington’s Gilded Age dinners were 12-16 courses formal dinner menus.
 By the 1920’s, at the San Marino Ranch I feel the Huntingtons scaled down a lot on the amount of dinner courses compared to the Roaring 1890’s with so many courses.

 After-dinner Huntington “Entertainments” : The Huntington Dinner guests left the dining room table.
-After dinner the Gentlemen went first to have “cigars & brandy” outside in the San Marino Ranch Bowling Alley/ Billiards room (Mrs. Huntington didn’t like the smell of cigar smoke); the women would have walked to the Large Drawing Room.
+After dinner the Gentlemen went first to have “cigars & brandy” outside- most likely in the San Marino Ranch Bowling Alley/ Billiards room (Mrs. Huntington didn’t like the smell of cigar smoke); the women would have walked to the Large Drawing Room.

-The Huntingtons “live” entertainment might be a trio of musicians, a harpist, a violinist,or an opera singer.
-Their daughter-in-law, Leslie Huntington or Carrie Huntington Holliday might play the piano, or a reading or poetry from one of H.E.
+The Huntingtons “live” entertainment might be a trio of musicians, a harpist, a violinist, or an opera singer.
+Their daughter-in-law, Leslie Huntington orsister in law – Carrie Huntington Holliday might have played the piano, or maybe a reading or poetry from one of H.E.
 Huntington newly acquired books.
-Documents: Huntington menus, grocery lists for mansions, Burke Journals, SF Invitation of Nob hill mansion.
+Documents: Huntington menus, grocery lists for mansions, Burke Journals, SF Invitation of Nob Hill Mansion.

 Annual Mansion Events while Huntington’s were “In-Residence” (SMR):